Sizes of tubes and pipes

 Cold drawn heat exchangers tubes with minimum wall thickness (sizes in mm)

-Dimensions of seamless cold drawn tubes acc. to STN, EN, DIN, BS, UNI, NF, GOST
+Sizes and weigths of seamless cold drawn tubes acc. to European standards

-Dimensions and weights of cold drawn steel tubes according to standard ASTM A450/A450M
+Sizes and weights of cold drawn steel tubes acc. to ASTM A 450/A450M

 Sizes and weights of cold drawn tubes acc. to ASTM A/SA-999 - average WT